ohscar/rmalloc/doc/paper/steve.rst

 .. [#] https://github.com/jemalloc/jemalloc/wiki/History
 .. [#] http://www.quora.com/Who-wrote-jemalloc-and-what-motivated-its-creation-and-implementation

-TODO: fill in more information about jemalloc: goal, design
+..
+TODO: fill in more information about *jemalloc*: goal, design

 Alloc and free calls mapped to the corresponding function call.
 Handle OOM is a no-op.
 Configured to use sbrk (``opt_dss = true``), but not mmap (``opt_mmap = false``).

 dlmalloc v2.8.6
 ~~~~~~~~~~~~~~~~~~~~~~
-dlmalloc is an allocator written by Doug Lea and is used by the GNU standard C library, glibc.
+*dlmalloc* is an allocator written by Doug Lea and is used by the GNU standard C library, glibc.
 The source code states
 the following about its goal:

     This is not the fastest, most space-conserving, most portable, or most tunable malloc ever written.
 However it is
     among the fastest while also being among the most space-conserving, portable and tunable.
 Consistent balance across
     these factors results in a good general-purpose allocator for malloc-intensive programs.

-TODO: fill in more information about dlmalloc: goal, design
+..
+TODO: fill in more information about *dlmalloc*: goal, design

 Alloc and free calls mapped to the corresponding function call.
 Handle OOM is a no-op.
 Configured to use sbrk but not
 mmap.